-The environmental questionnaire for the 6-7-year-old age group contained more questions on early life exposures as this was completed by the parents of the child.
-We restricted our analyses to the risk factors which had shown associations with either rhinoconjunctivitis, asthma or eczema symptoms in the last 12 months in previous analyses at the individual level.
-Variables included for the younger age group (6-7 years) were paracetamol use in the first year of life and in the past 12 months [6], antibiotic use in the first year of life [7], breast feeding [8], pets in the home in the first year of life [9], regular contact with farm animals in the first year of life and prenatally through maternal contact [10], truck traffic in the last 12 months [11], fast food consumption in the last 12 months [12], television viewing in the last 12 months [13], parental smoking in the last 12 months [14], open fire cooking [15], birth weight [16] and number of siblings [17].
-For the older age group (13-14 years), truck traffic [11], fast food consumption [12], television viewing [13], parental smoking [14] and paracetamol use [18], all in the past 12 months, open fire cooking [15] and number of siblings [17] were included.
+The environmental questionnaire for the 6-7year-old age group contained more questions on early life exposures as this was completed by the parents of the child.
+We restricted our analyses to the risk factors which had shown associations with either rhinoconjunctivitis, asthma, or eczema symptoms in the last 12 months in previous analyses at the individual level.
+Variables included for the younger age group (6-7 years) were paracetamol use in the first year of life and in the past 12 months,6 antibiotic use in the first year of life,7 breast feeding,8 pets in the home in the first year of life,9 regular contact with farm animals in the first year of life, and prenatally through maternal contact,10 truck traffic in the last 12 months,11 fast food consumption in the last 12 months,12 television viewing in the last 12 months,13 parental smoking in the last 12 months,14 open fire cooking,15 birth weight,16 and number of siblings.17 For the older age group (13-14 years), truck traffic,11 fast food consumption,12 television viewing,13 parental smoking,14 and paracetamol use,^{18} all in the past 12 months, open fire cooking15 and number of siblings17 were included.

 Most of the above risk factors were parameterised as binary variables from "yes/no" questions in the environmental questionnaire.
-The exceptions were: paracetamol use in the past 12 months (at least once per month vs. less than once per month), heavy truck traffic (frequently or almost the whole day vs. seldom or never), fast food consumption (once per week or more vs. less than once per week), television viewing (at least 1 hour per day vs. less than 1 hour per day), birth weight (less than 2.5 kg vs. at least 2.5 kg) and number of siblings (2 or more siblings vs. 1 or no siblings).
+The exceptions were: paracetamol use in the past 12 months (at least once per month vs. less than once per month), heavy truck traffic (frequently or almost the whole day vs. seldom or never), fast food consumption (once per week or more vs. less than once per week), television viewing (at least 1 h per day vs. less than 1 h per day), birth weight (less than 2.5 kg vs. at least 2.5 kg), and number of siblings (2 or more siblings vs. 1 or no siblings).
 Full definitions are in Table S1, Supporting Material.
 The highest level of maternal education was recorded as primary, secondary, tertiary or missing/not stated.

-Gross National Income (GNI) in 2002 was obtained from the World Bank website [22] where available, with gaps filled by the CIA World Factbook [23].
-Countries were classified as 'affluent' or 'non-affluent' using a 2001 GNI value of US\$9,205 per capita as a cut-off, which separates high-income countries from low and middle-income countries [24].
+Gross National Income (GNI) in 2002 was obtained from the World Bank website22 where available, with gaps filled by the CIA World Factbook.23 Countries were classified as 'affluent' or 'non-affluent' using a 2001 GNI value of US\$9205 per capita as a cut-off, which separates high-income countries from low and middleincome countries.24 for that age group.
+Each school was required to have at least 10 individuals to be included in the analyses for that age group.
+In addition, a response rate of at least 60% was required for children and at least 70% for adolescents for a centre to be included.